kubernetes/enhancements/keps/sig-network/2004-topology-aware-routing/README.md

 #### Rationale
 1. Easy to implement and acceptable churn of EndpointSlices
 2. Relatively high in-zone traffic
-3. Balanced deviation for endpoints
+3. Random deviation for endpoints
 4. No weights involved -- no API additions needed

 #### Potential Issues
-1. Can't deal with the single-zone traffic case described above
+1. Possibility of overloaded endpoints if a large portion of traffic originates from a single zone.
-2. Higher number of EndpointSlices compared to `Balance`.
+2. Higher number of EndpointSlices compared to `Random` approach.

 ### Other Algorithms Evaluated
 #### Local-Shared